 Assignment of MIDI inputs and outputs to console channels is totally flexible, free and really easy: just select the channel and then click on the MIDI inputs and outputs to create the assignment.

-In addition to the inputs and outputs MIDI hardware, there are 4 inputs and 4 outputs assignable (A, B, C, D), to which can be freely associated USB or Ethernet MIDI controllers connected to AudioStation.
+In addition to the inputs and outputs MIDI hardware, there are assignable MIDI inputs and outputs, to which you can freely associate USB or Ethernet MIDI controllers connected to AudioStation.

 This way VST instruments and effects can also be controlled by USB Master Keyboards, DJ controllers, foot controllers and every other type of controller lacking MIDI plugs.
 And if needed you can even use additional MIDI interfaces.